CroXY3D/CruXY-OLD/README.md

 # CruXY
-Crossed Gantry 3D Printer.
+Cruxy is a Crossed Gantry 3D Printer.
 Crux means cross.
 It's also the most difficult part of a mountain climbing route.
 Pronounced "Crew XY".

-CruXY is a fully enclosed 3D Quadrap printer with a crossed linear rail gantry design, direct drive extruder and a kinematically mounted bed that moves in Z with ball screws.
+CruXY is a fully enclosed 3D Quadrap printer with a crossed linear rail gantry design, direct drive extruder and a kinematically mounted bed that moves in Z with three ball screws.

 It is a ground up design, based on concepts from the K2 and "Hypercube Overkill Project" It is simple to build, align and provision.
 It uses a minimum of printed parts, many of which will be easily machinable out of aluminum.
 Print quality is superb.